HS-Tools/Wall_Lii/README.md

 # Setup as a streamer

+Currently, the bot is not available to add until I make some updates to the code.

-Great news!
+~~Great news!
 No need to manually setup the bot to run for you.
 We have the bot running and freely available to all twitch stremers.
 Just go to liihs's [discord](https://discord.com/invite/C6NguFf).
-From there go to the channel `#wall-lii-requests` and use the directions in the pinned message.
+From there go to the channel `#wall-lii-requests` and use the directions in the pinned message.~~

 Once the bot is connected to you chat you will see it under the viewers list.